dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/basics/delete-statement.md

 ```
 {% /code-example %}

-> Execution of a delete QueryExpression returns the affected row count.
+> Execution of a delete query returns the affected row count.